TABLE of CONTENTS: Because this section is lengthy I have summarized its subdivisions below:

 v.)
 Andrew Oliver MELROSE (1882 – 12 Jan 1942) The fifth son, Andrew Oliver Melrose was born in 1882.
 His middle name came from his paternal grandmother Janet Oliver.
 On Sept 5, 1906 in Eccles, Berwickshire he married Margaret Miller (1870-1952).
 They had two daughters Margaret Leslie Melrose (1907-1935) and Mary Allan Melrose (1910-1981).

 At the time of his death in 1942, at age 60, Andrew worked as a stockbroker.
 His widow and younger daughter continued to live at the family home, at 20 Traquair Park West, Corstorphine, Edinburgh.
-Andrew had named that house Branxton after his maternal grandparents home.
+Andrew had named that house Branxton after the place where his maternal grandparents had their home.

 Andrew, his wife and their daughter Margaret are buried in Corstorphine Cemetery, Edinburgh.
 The gravestone is pictured in “Find-a-Grave”.
 Margaret Leslie Melrose (1907-1935) died at age 28 of pulmonary tuberculosis and toxaemia while her father Andrew died of acute bronchitis and cardiac failure.

 vi.)
 Sarah Short MELROSE (29 Aug 1883 – 11 Dec 1966)

 Sarah, the family’s only daughter, seems to have lived all her life in Coldstream in the family home, Monument Cottage, Tweed Terrace.
 In 1942 Sarah married William Hardie (1878-1952) of Coldstream, who worked as a Saddler.
 They had no children.
 Sarah died at Momument Cottage at the age of 83 of cardio vascular degeneration.